-The dissolved hydrocarbon plume remains undefined to the north (downgradient) and the northeast (crossgradient).
-GR proposed to install two groundwater monitoring wells north and northeast of the site to further delineate the dissolved plume.
+The dissolved hydrocarbon plume remains undefined to the northwest (downgradient).
+GR proposed to install two groundwater monitoring wells northwest of the site to further delineate the dissolved plume.
+GR Field Methods and Procedures are included in Appendix A. To implement this scope of work, GR will perform the following tasks: